 - Server Snapshot: If you’re hosting Moodle on a cloud server (AWS, Azure, etc.), consider taking a snapshot of the entire server before proceeding.
 This allows for a fast rollback in case something goes wrong.

-- Review Your Plug-in List: Access your Moodle site’s plugin management area and examine the list of installed plugins.
+- Review Your Moodle Plugin List: Access your Moodle site’s plugin management area and examine the list of installed Moodle plugins.

-- Check Activity: Identify plugins that haven’t been used in a significant amount of time.
+- Check Activity: Identify Moodle plugins that haven’t been used in a significant amount of time.

-- Look for Updates: Check for available updates for your plugins.
-Outdated plug-ins may have security vulnerabilities or performance issues.
+- Look for Updates: Check for available updates for your Moodle plugins.
+Outdated Moodle plugins may have security vulnerabilities or performance issues.

 Safe Removal Strategies

-Once you’ve identified unused plugins, it’s time to remove them from your Moodle instance.
-This section will guide you through the process of disabling and removing plugins safely.
+Once you’ve identified unused Moodle plugins, it’s time to remove them from your Moodle instance.
+This section will guide you through the process of disabling and removing Moodle plugins safely.

-- Disable Unused Plugins: If you’re unsure about removing a plugin, start by disabling it.
+- Disable Unused Moodle Plugins: If you’re unsure about removing a Moodle plugin, start by disabling it.
 This will prevent it from running, allowing you to assess any potential impacts.

 Deprecated Plugin | Reason for Deprecation | Replacement/Alternative |